MadalinTheGrey/MaT_TitireziiZburatori/README.md

   - "is_approved": pending, approved, rejected
   - "admin_review": explanation for the decision
 - params: ":id" the id of the appointment that is being reviewed

+**Route documentation**:

+All routes return a status code and:

+- on success: a json with the "message" field usually confirming the action took place successfully.
+- on error: a json with the "error" and eventually "details" fields.
+  If the return field is missing from the details for a route this is all the route returns.

 POST